 Bring Nani to your school this year!

-Nani delivers perfection in teaching a complete understanding of traditional music, dance, and arts of Ghana.
+Nani delivers perfection in teaching a complete understanding of Ghana's traditional music, dance, and arts.
 A native of this music-and-dance culture, Nani Agbeli lives and breathes his craft and excels at entertaining, educating, and preserving Ghana's rich cultural heritage.

 Nani's hands-on teaching style enables students to achieve their highest potential while exploring the vibrant and dynamic musical arts of Ghana.
 Beginners will learn the basic fundamentals and develop an understanding of Ghanaian music and dance, while intermediate and advanced students will enhance and master their techniques and skills.
 Nani guides each student step-by-step through every nuance of style, detail of movement, and precision of technique, regardless of their music or dance background.